alefram/ingenuity-mujoco/README.md

-# Mujoco Suspension
+# Kiwibot Mujoco
-Modeling a suspension system in mujoco
+Modeling a Kiwibot robot in mujoco